What is Fancy Bear?

 The Sleep function to evade AV detection

-This attack is very sophisticated, which is common to techniques used at the nation-state level.
+The AP28 malware attack is very sophisticated, which is common to techniques used at the nation-state level.
 If leveraged against a private enterprise with the typical security solutions, it very likely could have had great impact as it is as it was well-disguised and very effective once released.
 Our platform can detect this thanks to our ability to unpack multiple layers combined with our HAP (Hardware-Assisted Platform), which sees attacks at the initial stage of code execution.
 To learn more about our technology, Click Here